A New Study on How Eating More Oysters Could Reduce Greenhouse Gas Emissions

 If Americans replaced 10% of their meat consumption with oysters, the greenhouse gas savings would be the equivalent of keeping nearly 11 million cars off of the road, according to a new study by Sea Grant-funded researchers.
 That’s roughly 20 times the number of cars registered in Rhode Island.

-Their findings were recently published in the journal of Environmental Science & Technology by the American Chemical Society and comes at a time when meat consumption is at an all-time high in the U.S.
+The power of oysters to combat carbon emissions is a potentially controversial finding from a new study published in the journal of Environmental Science & Technology by the American Chemical Society when meat consumption is at an all-time high in the U.S.

 According to the U.S. Department of Agriculture (USDA), Americans were estimated to consume an average of 222 pounds of red meat and poultry in 2018 – that’s almost double the 5 to 6.5 ounces recommended for daily consumption.
 To meet that demand, farms were estimated to ramp up livestock production in the same year by nearly 66%, or 103 billion pounds.